 Consider the following study tips for success:

-Students at Thomas Edison State College are expected to exhibit the highest level of academic citizenship.
+Students at Thomas Edison State University are expected to exhibit the highest level of academic citizenship.
 In particular, students are expected to read and follow all policies, procedures, and program information guidelines contained in publications; pursue their learning goals with honesty and integrity; demonstrate that they are progressing satisfactorily and in a timely fashion by meeting course deadlines and following outlined procedures; observe a code of mutual respect in dealing with mentors, staff, and other students; behave in a manner consistent with the standards and codes of the profession in which they are practicing; keep official records updated regarding changes in name, address, telephone number, or e-mail address; and meet financial obligations in a timely manner.
 Students not practicing good academic citizenship may be subject to disciplinary action including suspension, dismissal, or financial holds on records.

-Thomas Edison State College expects all of its students to approach their education with academic integrity—the pursuit of scholarly assignment free from fraud and deception.
-All mentors and administrative staff members at the College insist on strict standards of academic honesty in all courses.
+Thomas Edison State University expects all of its students to approach their education with academic integrity—the pursuit of scholarly activity free from fraud and deception.
+All mentors and administrative staff members at the University insist on strict standards of academic honesty in all courses.
 Academic dishonesty undermines this objective.
-Academic dishonesty takes the following forms:
+Academic dishonesty can take the following forms:

-Using someone else's work as your own is plagiarism.
-Although it may seem like simple dishonesty, plagiarism is against the law.
-Thomas Edison State College takes a strong stance against plagiarism, and students found to be plagiarizing will be severely penalized.
-If you copy phrases, sentences, paragraphs, or whole documents word-for-word—or if you paraphrase by changing a word here and there—without identifying the author, then you are plagiarizing.
+If you copy phrases, sentences, paragraphs, or whole documents word-for-word—or if you paraphrase by changing a word here and there—without identifying the author, or without identifying it as a direct quote, then you are plagiarizing.
 Please keep in mind that this type of identification applies to Internet sources as well as to print-based sources.
 Copying and pasting from the Internet, without using quotation marks and without acknowledging sources, constitutes plagiarism.
 (For information about how to cite Internet sources, see Online Student Handbook > Academic Standards > “Citing Sources.”)